ksindi/ksindi.github.io/content/bookshelf.md

 author = "Edwin F. Taylor & John Archibald Wheeler" date = "April 2023"
 stars = 2
-blurb = "A masterful introduction to special relativity by Wheeler, who coined 'black hole' and worked with Einstein."
+blurb = "A masterful introduction to special relativity by Wheeler."

 [[extra.books]]
-title = "How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need" author = "Bill Gates" date = "October 2022" blurb = "A pragmatic, numbers-driven approach to climate change solutions with surprising insights about the true costs and benefits of different energy sources."
+title = "How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need" author = "Bill Gates" date = "October 2022" blurb = "A pragmatic, numbers-driven approach to climate change."

 [[extra.books]]
 title = "The Field Guide to Global Payments"